byronbytes/Tasks/README.md

 * This application was inspired by CCleaner, but we built up on the idea to make it better.
 * Integrated the Windows 10 Debloater made by https://github.com/Sycnex/Windows10Debloater
-* Integrated the Remove Microsoft Edge Script by https://github.com/ShadowWhisperer/Remove-Edge-Chromium
+* Integrated the Remove Microsoft Edge Script made by https://github.com/ShadowWhisperer/Remove-Edge-Chromium

-## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for more details and information.

 ## Images